jmcnamara/XlsxWriter/CONTRIBUTING.md

     # or
     py.test

-The author uses [pythonbrew](https://github.com/utahta/pythonbrew) and [Tox](http://tox.readthedocs.org/en/latest/) to test with a variety of Python versions.
+I use [pythonbrew](https://github.com/utahta/pythonbrew) and [Tox](http://tox.readthedocs.org/en/latest/) to test with a variety of Python versions.
 See the Makefile for example test targets.
 A `tox.ini` file is already configured.

 When you push your changes they will also be tested using [Travis CI](https://travis-ci.org/jmcnamara/XlsxWriter/) as explained above.